TooTallNate/node-bindings/README.md

 Example
 -------

-`require()`ing the proper bindings file for the given platform and architecture and node version is as simple as:
+`require()`ing the proper bindings file for the current node version, platform and architecture is as simple as:

 ``` js
 var bindings = require('bindings')()